Last updated: Monday 10th May

-In previous instances, Johnson has been supported by Deputy Chief Medical Officer Professor Jonathan Van Tam and NHS Chief Executive Sir Simon Stevens.
+In previous instances, conferences have been led by the likes of Grant Shapps, Matt Hancock and Rishi Sunak, with Deputy Chief Medical Officer Professor Jonathan Van Tam and NHS Chief Executive Sir Simon Stevens in supporting roles.

 Government figures have also been joined by other medical and science experts including NHS England’s regional medical director for London Dr Vin Diwakar.

 What will be included in today’s briefing?

 After last week’s conference, which saw Grant Shapps outline a new traffic light system for international travel, prime minister Boris Johnson is set to confirm whether the next phase of lockdown will go ahead on 17th May.